There are four terminals at O'Hare International Airport that you can connect through:

 Passengers with domestic connections in Terminal 5 may travel from Terminal 1-3 via the

-[TTB SERVICE HAS BEEN TEMPORARILY SUSPENED] (boarding pass required) or via the
+Terminal Transfer Bus [TTB Service Has Been Temporarily Suspended] (boarding pass required) or via the

 While most international flights depart from International Terminal 5, some depart from Terminals 1-3.
 Please visit our airlines page to reference which terminal an airlines operates from.